11 Best Animation Software of 2020 (Free, 2D, and 3D)

 From cartoons like The Lion King and Spirited Away in the 1990s and early 2000s to modern Netflix anthology series like Love, Death, and Robots, animated stories have attained more than just cult status – they’re persistent in our culture.

-With the help of readily-available animation software, even an amateur can create advanced animations like CGI, 2D vectoring, stop-motion animation, typography and motion graphics and more.
+With the help of online animation software, even an amateur can create advanced animations like CGI, 2D vectoring, stop-motion animation, typography and motion graphics and more.

 This guide will help you choose the best animation software to use, whether you’re a professional looking for advanced 3D modeling or a business owner wanting a simple animated explainer video.